fatcerberus/spectacles/README.md

 - *Crackdown:* Crackdown, as its name suggests, cracks down on consecutive attacks of the same type.
 Each time an attack of the same type as the previous one is used, its efficacy is cut by 25%.
-Using a different type of move will reset the multiplier, but the status itself will remain in effect until the end of the battle.
+Using a different type of move will reset the multiplier, but the affliction will remain in effect until the end of the battle.

 - *Disarray:*  Randomizes the ranks of actions taken by the afflicted unit.
 This cannot be cured, but will wear off on its own after the victim has taken 3 actions.

+- *Drunk:*     Using Alcohol constitutes full HP recovery at the cost of inflicting the Drunk status on the user.
+This cuts the victim's AGI, FOC, and accuracy, as well as creating a painful Earth weakness, but doubles STR as a compromise.
+The status must be allowed to wear off on its own; the number of turns required for it to expire depends on the victim's base VIT.

 - *Frostbite:* Inflicts a small amount of ice damage after every action taken by the victim.
 The effect worsens over time, peaking at double its initial efficacy.
 Frostbite can be removed by subjecting the afflicted battler to a fire attack, the damage from which will be doubled as a tradeoff.

+- *Ghost:*     A battler in Ghost status can't be damaged by anything other than magic; however, they are also limited to using magic against non-Ghosts if they intend to get anywhere.
+Note that two Ghosts attacking each other will bypass this restriction.
+Ghost can be removed with Holy Water.

 - *Ignite:*    Similar to Frostbite, except it inflicts fire damage and hits between turns, dealing damage with every action taken in the